o3world/box/new.stuff/README.md

 new.stuff
 ====

-**a Fork of the original repo to fix the 'root' login requirement**
+**a fork of the original repo to fix the 'root' login requirement**

 ----